SimoDax/simodax.github.io/_posts/2016-06-11-greasemonkey-script-autologin-into-your-modem.md

 	password.value = "admin";

--To make it work with other modem interfaces you need to open the source code of the login webpage, find the element names of the username and password texboxes and the login button, it should not be difficult to locate it, just right click on the element you need and click **Inspect Element**.
+- To make it work with other modem interfaces you need to open the source code of the login webpage, find the element names of the username and password texboxes and the login button, it should not be difficult to locate it, just right click on the element you need and click **Inspect Element**.
 Once you have it, find the lines

 	var user = document.getElementsByName('Loginuser')[0];